 Most broad-spectrum CBD products zero or trace amounts of THC, but there should be less than the 0.3% contained in full-spectrum products.

-Like full-spectrum CBD, broad-spectrum products may have a higher likelihood of producing beneficial health effects than CBD isolate because of the entourage effect.
+Like full-spectrum CBD, broad-spectrum products may have a

 Research suggests the entourage effect may increase the effects of full-spectrum and broad-spectrum CBD products.